alireza-domino/dash-app-domino/README.md

 ### The first option is to publish app in domino project and the second option is to publish the app in the workspace.
 ### Learn more about Dash on Domino https://blog.dominodatalab.com/building-domino-web-app-dash/

-This repo contains one python file and two jupyter notebook files
+This repo contains one python file and a jupyter notebook files
 1. dash-app-doc-inst.py
-2. dash-app-workspace-min-change.ipynb
+2. dash-app-workspace-change.ipynb
-3. dash-app-workspace-max-change.ipynb

 The 1. dash-app-doc-inst.py is based on our documentation which works completely fine for domino dash app.
-The 2. and 3. jupyter files are the ways that dash app can be installed and used within Domino workspace.
+The 2. jupyter file is the ways that dash app can be installed and used within Domino workspace.

-The 2. has the minimum changes routing changes that can help to get the application working.
-The 3. has more changes to get the routing working properly.

 - With dockerfile instruction